Charliedavis-cs/CSC2400-VRP-Project/README.md

 - Clarke-Wright Savings Algorithm
 - Harmony Search

 For checkpoint 2, the Nearest Neighbor Heuristic is implemented as the working baseline.
-Clarke-Wright Savings and Harmony Search are planned next so the final project can compare a simple greedy heuristic, a classical savings-based heuristic, and a metaheuristic approach.
+Clarke-Wright Savings and Harmony Search are planned next so the final project can compare a simple greedy heuristic, a classical savings based heuristic, and a metaheuristic approach.

 ## Dataset Plan

-The project will use CVRPLIB benchmark instances for algorithm comparison.
-CVRPLIB provides standard CVRP datasets that can be used to compare solution quality, route count, runtime, and scalability across different algorithms.
-A small custom CSV dataset is included now so the repository has working starter code for checkpoint 2.

 The current sample dataset is stored in `data/sample_customers.csv`.
 Customer `0` is the depot, and every other row represents one customer with `x` coordinate, `y` coordinate, and demand.